 On the one hand, having freelancers is a blessing, but it can be a nightmare if you don’t manage them right.
 No doubt, it’s quite a challenge since freelancers aren’t the same as in-house employees; they don’t present in-person meetings, and you can’t simply change their priorities like in-house employees, and there are so many other factors influencing it.
 Hence, here we have listed down a few tips for you so that you can work with the team of freelancers effectively:

-Once you have on boarded freelancers and you are all set to begin working with them, the very first thing you need to do is to set clear and sound expectations for them.
-Whatever you are expecting them to do and also the time commitment details so that all the terms and conditions are known to them since day one.
+Once you have onboarded freelancers and you are all set to begin working with them, you first need to set clear and sound expectations for them.
+Whatever you expect them to do and the time commitment details so that all the terms and conditions are known to them from day one.
 Remember, the early stages of managing freelancers might be challenging since they are new to the work, so setting clear expectations is very critical.

-For instance, if you expect them to give 10+ hours weekly along with two weekly deliverables and also a weekly check-in, then freelancers may not be able to handle everything all of a sudden.
+For instance, if you expect them to give 10+ hours weekly along with two weekly deliverables and a weekly check-in, then freelancers may not be able to handle everything suddenly.
 So it would help if you prepared them mentally so that they have to give their best to meet the requirements.

 2. Spend time onboarding and reviewing all processes:

-Freelancers will, of course, utilize various tools and other processes, and they might ask you to make all these requirements part of the contract.
+Freelancers will utilize various tools and other processes, and they might ask you to make all these requirements part of the contract.
 Therefore, make an effort to integrate the methods of the freelancer individually into your own in order to keep things running smoothly.

 Remember to get your work done.
 It would be best if you were flexible; both parties must take all possible measures to understand each other.
 In addition, other factors that you must consider are video call preferences, messaging, emails, and how the work would be delivered.
 Ensure that you know all before you take them on board.
 Also, in response, when you state your terms and conditions, consider the Concept Map Template, as it will help you in delivering your message clearly and concisely, avoiding future complications.